 About this dataset

-Birth to Three reports the number of Connecticut Birth to Three System children, per child's interaction with the system, by birth cohort.
+Birth to Three Birth Cohort Data reports the number of Connecticut Birth to Three System children, per child's interaction with the system, by birth cohort.

 Connecticut's Birth to Three System (B23) supports families with infants and toddlers that have developmental delays to learn new ways to make everyday activities enhance the child's development.
 Birth to Three is administered pursuant to Part C of the Individuals with Disabilities Education Act (IDEA).
 Once families with children below age 3 are referred, the child's development is evaluated for eligibility, and if eligible the family can receive supports until the child no longer has delays or until the child turns age 3.
 Because an infant can be referred within days of being born, a family may be enrolled for almost three full years.
 Connecticut's Birth to Three System publishes data annually by the fiscal and calendar year and longitudinally by birth cohort.
 CTData.org carries both sets of data, here and in 'Birth To Three Annual Data'.

-Birth cohort data looks at all children born in a particular year and tracks whether the family received B23 supports.
-For example, the latest full year available in this dataset is for those children born in 2012 since they turned age 3 sometime in 2015.
-The 2012 data will tell you how many children there were whose families received support at some point during the first three years of the child's life.
+Birth cohort data looks at all children born in a particular year and tracks whether the family received B23 support.
+For example, the latest full year available in this dataset is for those children born in 2013 since they turned age 3 sometime in 2016.
+The 2013 data will tell you how many children there were whose families received support at some point during the first three years of the child's life.